 In addition, an online publication called Texas Water Districts: A General Guide, may also be helpful.
 Find it under the section titled “Financial Forms, Guides and Reporting Requirements” at: https://www.tceq.texas.gov/waterdistricts/rules-forms.html.

-Harris County MUD #127 was created April 1, 1975.
-The boundaries of the district are roughly as follows:
+Harris County MUD #127 was originally established April 1, 1975.
+As a result of property development and annexation over the years, the District now covers 519 acres.
+As outlined in blue on the map below, the boundaries of the district are roughly as follows:

 - On the east, Barker-Cypress Road

 - On the south, Gummert / Old Greenhouse Road and Bear Creek